Solutions for aged care services

 - Workforce benefits: tools that support staff, improve engagement, and reduce turnover risk.

-Partner Seeking: Residential aged care providers (ideally in Victoria, but open to all states and territories)
+Partner Seeking: Residential aged care providers (ideally in Victoria, but open Australia-wide)

 To partner with: Technology provider